idvorkin/idvorkin.github.io/_d/time_off.md

 ### Other learnings

-- Remember the peak end rule.
+- Remember the peak-end rule.
 Make the last day amazing!
+- Have a hotel booked Friday and Saturday nights
+- If you forget something, buy it at Walmart
+- Set an end-of-day location that's only 4 hours of driving, otherwise, you'll end up spending not enough time smelling the roses.
+- Keep kettlebells in the car

 ## Other Thoughts